LX: Kinematics and Odometry

 cd lx-kinematics-odometry

-3. Configure upstream repo#
+3. Configure upstream repository#

 Configure the Duckietown version of this repository as the upstream repository to synchronize with your fork.